 The footprint of our buildings are based on the evidence from very sparse excavations from the Neolithic across the country.
 The rest is left to our imaginations.
 What are the raw materials that we have around us?
 What would the vegetation have been like 5,000 years ago – and the climate?
 How could we put this together with stone tools?
 What tools do we have from this period.

 We started in the woods, planting trees, creating coppice, managing our oaks to guarantee a perpetual source of materials for the site in years to come.
 We then harvested and prepared materials for building the first small houses.
+Earth and clay were dug from the site for cob walls.

-And we have been experimenting with trial crops of emmer wheat and flax in preparation for planting on the site.
+We have been experimenting with trial crops of emmer wheat and flax in preparation for planting on the site.
 This year we will be building the first gardens around the houses, with culinary and medicinal plants that our ancestors would have known.

 In the course of our reconstructions we will be using many ancient crafts – many already explored at Old Chapel Farm.